 Rather than take a stance from my end of the spectrum, I thought I would lay out some principles that I think all economists should agree on (and that more than 90% would agree on), independent of their underlying values.
 I am thinking of presenting four general principles that would be relevant to pretty much any election campaign I can recall, and two others specific to the issues of this year’s election:

-- Decide whether what matters to you is what serves your selfish interest or what's good would serve the social good.
-If the latter, ask what sacrifices you are being asked to make, not how others are going to pay.
+- Decide whether what matters to you is what serves your selfish interest or what would serve the social good.
+If you are genuinely concerned about the social good, you should ask what sacrifices you are being asked to make, not how others are going to pay.

-- Pay not attention to a policy that promises to create jobs, unless it specifically mentions labour market policy.
+- Pay no attention to a policy that promises to create jobs or reduce unemployment, unless it specifically mentions labour market policy.

 - Ignore promise of goodies to be financed by stronger economic growth.